 What is it?

 Herpes is a common infection caused by the Herpes Simplex Virus (HSV).
 There are two types of HSV that cause very similar symptoms.
 HSV can infect the oral area (commonly referred to as cold sores or fever blisters) or genital area.
 Most of the oral infections are caused by HSV 1 while most of the genital infections are from HSV 2.
 However, either type can cause infection in either the mouth or genital area.
 About 50-80% of people in the US have oral herpes.
-One out of five adults has genital herpes.
 Many people with genital herpes do not know they have the infection because symptoms can be mild.

 What are the symptoms?